The 4-3-3 soccer formation

 - Vulnerable to cross field passes – As the midfielders shift as a unit to close down danger on one side of the pitch, the opposition can play a cross field ball and start building up play on the opposite flank.

-- Vulnerable to the counterattack – When the team pushes up to the halfway line, there is a lot of space left behind the defence.
-This leaves the team open to the counterattack and the keeper must act as a sweeper to minimise the risk.
+- Vulnerable to the counterattack – When the team pushes up to the halfway line, there is a lot of space left behind the defense.
+This leaves the team open to the counterattack and the keeper must act as a sweeper to minimize the risk.

 - The midfielders can get in each other’s way – With three players playing centrally, there is a risk that the midfielders occupy the same space and get in each other’s way.

-The 4-3-3 formation is the coaches favourite football system in the recent years since it focuses on dominating the opponent and attacking all the time
+The 4-3-3 formation is the coaches favorite football system in the recent years since it focuses on dominating the opponent and attacking all the time

 Without any delays let’s dive right into the action and get to know the duties of the players in this masterpiece of a football formation